UMAprotocol/UMIPs/UMIPs/umip-xsushi-apy.md

 The accounting methodology for xSushi is fortunately very simple.
 The Sushi generated from protocol revenue is deposited into a smart contract which all xSushi holders have a proportional share in.
 The ratio in which xSushi can be redeemed for Sushi is calculated by dividing the ever increasing Sushi balance in the xSushi smart contract by the number of xSushi tokens in circulation.

-The `XSUSHI_7D_APY` price would require the creation of a new price feed.
+The `XSUSHI_APY` price would require the creation of a new price feed.
 The pythonic pseudo-code for such an identifier is below:

 ```python
 from web3 import Web3